aallam/openai-kotlin/guides/ChatFunctionCall.md

-# Chat with Function Call
+# Chat with Function Call (deprecated)

+> Function calls are deprecated.
+Please use [Chat & Tool Calls](ChatToolCalls.md) instead.

 This guide is designed to demonstrate the interaction with OpenAI API using the Kotlin language to execute a chat completion request with function calls.

 ## Prerequisites

-- The OpenAI Kotlin SDK installed.
+- OpenAI API Client for Kotlin installed.
 - An API key from OpenAI.

 ## Overview